 Tags: chicken tagine, gluten free tagine, lee holmes, moroccan recipes, olive tagine, preserved lemon, Supercharged Food, tagine recipe

 I’ve noticed them around but always thought tagines lived into the oven.
 So after extensive googling and googling I discovered that stove top cooking is the method that works best for this unique shaped earthenware pot which has its origins planted firmly in North Africa.

 Used for cooking or serving, you’ll see that the tagine pot has a distinctively shaped triangular shape which is formed entirely of a heavy clay, sometimes elaborately painted or glazed and each one uniquely beautiful.

-in Autumn, Candida Friendly, Dairy Free, Dinner, Gluten Free, Lunch, Nutrient Rich, Snacks, Spring, Sugar Free, Summer, Vegetarian, Wheat Free, Winter, Yeast Free
+in Autumn, Breakfast, Candida Friendly, Dairy Free, Dessert, Gluten Free, Nutrient Rich, Seasonal, Spring, Sugar Free, Summer, Vegetarian, Wheat Free, Winter, Yeast Free

 Tags: anti inflammatory, ayurveda, healing, indian spices, inflammation, lee supercharged, spices, Supercharged Food, turmeric, turmeric tea

 There are countless gurus in the wellness sphere these days, look around and you’ll find one on every web corner sporting their own alliterated bylines and catchy slogans.
 But how can you find one that works for you?
 You know, one that is not selling a cure for cancer, an expensive online course to sign up to or low fat weight loss program.
 Some of the snake oil merchants can even pull rabbits out of hats.